 See Also: 5 Healthy Smoothies To Boost Your Day

-The banana peel is richer in potassium and fibre than it’s flesh.
+We bet almost everyone is guilty of discarding the banana peel after eating the main fruit.
+But here is something you should know; the banana peel is richer in potassium and fiber than it’s fruit.
 It also contains lutein which is a powerful antioxidant that maintains healthy eye function.
-Tryptophan an essential amino acid is also more highly concentrated in the peel than the flesh.
+Tryptophan an essential amino acid is also more highly concentrated in the peel than the fruit.
 Tryptophan along with its long list of uses is also believed to combat depression by increasing the body’s levels of serotonin, a neurotransmitter in the brain that affects mood.
 Why wouldn’t you want to be not only healthy body-wise but also emotionally too?

 Try eating a banana peel either by juicing both the peel and the banana (ripe or overripe) or boil the peel for several minutes to make it softer.
 You can also throw it in a frying pan, surely, anything to reap this nutritious benefits.